ash/raku-course/essentials/loops/loop/index.md

 {% include menu.html %}

 The `loop` statement is a construct in Raku that has a lot of common with traditional loops in the C programming language and its relatives.
-It takes three statements: initialiser, the test, and the statement to modify the loop variable.
+It takes three statements: the initialiser, the test, and the statement to modify the loop variable.
 The body of the loop is repeatedly executed while the test remains `True`.

 ```raku
 loop (my $c = 0; $c < 5; $c++) {